dexafree/MaterialList/README.md

 MaterialList is an Android library created to help all Android developers get the beautiful CardViews that Google shows at its [official design specifications](http://www.google.com/design/spec/components/cards.html#cards-usage).

-Provided as a ListView extension, it can receive a list of Cards (stored in a CardList, provided by the library) and show them accordingly to the android style and design patterns.
+Provided as a RecyclerView extension, it can receive a list of Cards (stored in a CardList, provided by the library) and show them accordingly to the android style and design patterns.

 It also has been developed while keeping extensibility in mind, which means that you are able to create your own card layouts and add them to the CardList without any pain (see examples below).